mbestgore/mbestgore/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀![](https://files.catbox.moe/8g2jr6.jpg)

-⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ i'm kinda like, in the hospital right now, sorry if i'm not as bright as always i've been feeling a lot better
+⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ i'm kinda like, in the hospital right now, sorry if i'm not as bright as always. i've been feeling a lot better
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ i still have to go through surgery. i have some months left, i'm trying to enjoy my time with all of you ^  ^